MajinBuuOnSecurity/MajinBuuOnSecurity.github.io/_posts/2023-10-28-preventing-accidental-internet-exposure-of-aws-resources-part-1-vpc.md

 [^9133]: A **3rd** shout out to Aiden Steele, who [wrote about this in another context](https://twitter.com/__steele/status/1572752577648726016), and has [visuals / code here](https://github.com/aidansteele/matconnect#matconnect).

 If the EC2 has UDP ports open, an attacker can receive responses, and you have a security problem.
 (A NACL will not help, as an Ingress deny rule blocking the Internet from hitting the EC2 will also block responses from the Internet to Egress Traffic.)

-## Open Questions

-- Are there no VPC flow logs for traffic that gets dropped due to a source/destination check on an ENI?
-- If there are no VPC flow logs for traffic, there won't be any possibility of mirroring that traffic either, right?
-- Are there any other options for Egress that I missed?
-- Did I get anything wrong?
-I'm sure the Internet will let me know in spades.

 ## Conclusion